-One week rule.
-Ask yourself whether the situation matter a week from now.
+One-week rule.
+Ask yourself whether the situation matters a week from now.
 If it won’t matter a week from now, then stop worrying about it.

 Redirect your attention to something else.
 If you can, focus on something else instead of focusing on what is stressful.